-- Remove the ribs from the smoker and wrap them tightly with aluminum foil.
+- Remove the ribs from the smoker, wrap them tightly and put your ribs in foil.

-- After wrapping the ribs, place them back on the smoker bone side up for another two hours, leaving them unattended.
+- After wrapping the ribs, place them back on the smoker’s bone side up for another two hours, leaving them unattended.

-While the first three hours really sets the spice rub into the ribs, the two hours of wrapped cooking provides a glaze on the ribs that really brings out the taste.
+While the first three hours really set the spice rub into the ribs, the two hours of wrapped cooking provide a glaze on the ribs that really brings out the taste.

 Now we are down to our final hour.

-- Remove the aluminum foil from the ribs and replace the ribs back in the smoker bone side down.
+- Remove the ribs from foil and replace the ribs back in the smoker’s bone side down.

 - At this point, I like to baste my ribs with my favorite barbecue sauce.
 If this is your desire, simply coat the front and back of your ribs with your sauce.